 The key thing to remember is that you shouldn’t pay more than the standard interest rate for an Australian home loan, in most instances.
 But lenders may up their rates if you can’t prove your income.

-You will have a better chance of getting approved on a home loan if your income comes in the following currencies:
+You will have a better chance of getting approved on a home loan if you receive your income in the following currencies:

 • United States Dollar (USD)